koriaf/parks-bce-integration-bookable-things/api.rst

   for the Australian National Botanic Gardens or "kakadu" or "booderee".

-  The "org_id" is a short number identifying the organisation to display only bookable things provided by the choosen one.
+  The "org_id" is a short number identifying the organisation to display only products provided by the choosen one.
 It will be useful mostly for the "Management" scenarion, and any organisation using API is aware of this value for itself. org_name - full organisation name (urlencoded)

-  ``is_archived`` parameter is false by default and can be used to access archived bookables (if you set it to all or true).
+  ``is_archived`` parameter is false by default and can be used to access archived products (if you set it to all or true).
 They are hidden by default.

   In case of wrong filters parameter (park doesn't exist, org doesn't exist) empty results set will be returned (except the is_archived parameter where the value